LukeGrahamLandry/franca/backend/README.md

   - conditional select (ie. `a ? b : c`)
 - Binary serialization of the ir that's faster to load than the text form.
   (could be a building block for incremental compilation, see @/docs/caching.md)
 - Removed support for thread locals.
-Franca achieves an equivilent by passing around an implicit env parameter.
+  Franca achieves an equivalent by putting them at the end of the stack with fixed alignment.
 - Removed support for custom section names.

 #### fixed upstream